Azure/blobxfer/docs/10-cli-usage.md

 This can only be used when transferring a single source file to a destination and can be used with any command.
 This is automatically enabled when using `stdin` as a source.
+* `--server-side-copy` or `--no-server-side-copy` enables or disables server side copies for synccopy operations.
+By default, this is enabled.
 * `--stdin-as-page-blob-size` allows a page blob size to be set if known beforehand when using `stdin` as a source and the destination is a page blob.
 This value will automatically be page blob boundary aligned.